 As a model for the final paintings, each participant was asked to provide an image of him or herself as a young person to symbolize the collective power of youth.
-The finished portraits, along with captions translated into languages local to Alameda County, chalkboards for community reflection, and free health and wellness services, first debuted at the Life is Living festival in DeFremery Park, Oakland, on October 11, 2014, and are now part of a yearlong public installation at the Oakland Museum of California.
+The finished portraits, along with captions translated into languages local to Alameda County, chalkboards for community reflection, and free health and wellness services, first debuted at the Life is Living festival in DeFremery Park, Oakland, on October 11, 2014, and were part of a yearlong public installation at the Oakland Museum of California.

 In this report we feature Kathy Ahoy, retired Public Health Nurse of Alameda County, and co-founder of the Street Level Health Project in Oakland, CA. I had the pleasure of corresponding with Kathy over email late last year.